shyrodgau/imbraw2dng/README.md

 ### Command line using node.js

-If and when you have [node.js](https://nodejs.org) installed, you can do the conversion via command line by getting the file [imbraw2dng.js](https://github.com/shyrodgau/imbraw2dng/raw/master/imbraw2dng.js).
-Naming conventions according to [Internationalization](#internationalization) apply.
+If and when you have [node.js](https://nodejs.org) version &ge; V20.10(LTS) installed, you can do the conversion via command line by getting the file
+[imbraw2dng.js](https://github.com/shyrodgau/imbraw2dng/raw/master/imbraw2dng.js).
+Naming conventions according to [Internationalization](#internationalization)
+apply.
 Parameter and calling help can be read with `node imbraw2dng.js`.